Q&A: Melissa Barrera survives, on screen and in Hollywood - ExBulletin

 AP: The series begins with the plane crash.
 Have you ever had a harrowing experience in the air?

-BARRERA: I’m pretty cool on planes.
+BARRERA: I’m pretty cool on airplanes.
 Literally don’t care about the world.
 I’ve never had any major turbulence.
 I’ve never had an air pocket where the plane drops.
-I’ve never had an experience where the plane touches down and comes back, you know, like that kind of stuff that would make your stomach drop.
+I’ve never had an experience where the plane touches down and rolls back, you know, like that kind of stuff that would make your stomach drop.
 Never had that!
 So I’m not afraid of planes at all.

 AP: How did you handle that scene then?